 One of the most interesting parts of the book is hearing how the creators prepared themselves for that and what their thought process was during the initial creation of the material.
 It's really interesting stuff, and nice to have it all in one place written down.

 Special features usually move way too quickly for me.
 Press junket interviews on entertainment clip shows can be infuriating.
 They'll tease an interview with a writer or director you're really looking forward to seeing for 25 minutes.
 Then they'll give you a 30-second snippet of something not all that interesting.
-So this book gives you a nice, long drawn-out experience so many of us crave.
+This book provides the nice, long drawn-out experience so many of us crave.

 Final verdict?
 If you already own the comic, you'll probably want this book.